-The goal of the content Attain Capital generates is to foster a greater understanding of managed futures.
+The goal of the content RCM generates is to foster a greater understanding of managed futures.
 As such, we support anyone wishing to reprint our material on their platform, but do request that the following guidelines be adhered to:

-- All content must be attributed to Attain Capital Management on the same page as the reprint.
+- All content must be attributed to RCM Alternatives on the same page as the reprint.

 - All links within the content must be maintained.